duplaja/wp-aws-auto-backup/README.md

 * Installs and Configures AWS CLI
 * Compiles a Backup Script that builds a tar.gz backup of your files and database
+* Uploads those backups to a subfolder in your S3 bucket with the domain name and date
 * Adds the backup script to a nightly cron at 1:05 am server time

 ## Useful Links